Side effects

 • New exception names need to be declared via exception like types needs to be declared

-• an outdated aspect of OCaml
+• an outdated aspect of OCaml; even Java has this

 • The value returned by an exception is very similar in looks to a variant.